mikemcbride/dotfiles/README.md

   - [Rectangle](https://www.rectangleapp.com/) for window management
   - [Alfred](https://alfredapp.com) for app launching and some automation

-### Additional Setup
+## Additional Setup

 This section is mostly just for me to remember what I still need to download/setup after running the install script.

+### Logins

+- Sign in to 1Password and add the browser extension.
+- You'll need to log in to Alfred and set up your config.
+This repo has a bunch of Alfred workflows you can install.
+Snippets don't live here because of personally identifiable information, but you can grab those from iCloud or export them from your old machine.
+- Set Firefox as your default browser and log in to sync bookmarks/preferences.
+- You'll need to set up a new GitHub Personal Access Token to access GitHub from the command line.
+- Sign in to VS Code Settings Sync to bring over settings and extensions.

+### More Apps to Install

 Here are some apps that aren't available for download via Homebrew cask that you'll currently need to download manually:

 - 1Password (App Store) if you didn't do it before
 - Pixelmator Pro (App Store)
 - Noizio (App Store)
-- Sleeve
+- Sleeve (check email for download link)
-- Bartender
+- Bartender (website)
 - Battery Indicator (App Store)
-- Any fonts you want installed (grab them from iCloud)
+- Any fonts you want installed (grab Fonts folder from iCloud)
 - Aqueux desktop backgrounds (grab installer link from email)

-You'll also need to create a `.extras` file in the home directory that contains things like the `PATH`

 ### Theme

 The setup script installs iTerm2, which I use as a terminal emulator.
 I have an `iTerm_Profiles.json` file that you can import to load light and dark themes.
+VS Code theme will be synced with the settings-sync package, so you just need to sign in with that extension and it will re-install all extensions and sync your config.

+### Browser Extensions

+Reinstall browser extensions for Brave and Firefox.
+For Firefox, you should be able to log in to your Firefox account and it will sync bookmarks and extensions.
+For Brave, you need to add to the existing Sync Chain to import bookmarks (or manually import a bookmarks file) and then manually reinstall extensions.

 ## Updating